Special Sessions

 The aim of the session is to combine the expertise of pure, applied and computational mathematicians to explore and advance the current state of theory and applications of delay-differential equations.

-• Functional Analysis and partial differential operators
+Functional Analysis and partial differential operators

 Brief Description: The aim is to bring together researchers working in the connected fields of Analysis and Partial Differential Operators.
 The field PDE is very broad and in this session we wish to focus on the analysis side of PDE and on the PDE with Functional Analytic connections.

-• Groups and Geometry
+Groups and geometry

 Brief Description: Jacques Tits has shown how geometric objects (buildings) can be employed in the study of algebraic groups; and these methods extend to thestudy of groups over local and global fields and arithmetic subgroups therein.
 In addition, building like complexes have been employed in a similar manner to understand groups such as the (outer) automorphism groups of free groups or mapping class groups of surfaces.
 Thus, buildings are key examples for spaces encountered in geometric group theory exhibiting important features such as non-positive curvature.